 Ph.D.
 Pennsylvania; Laurea Istituto Universitario Orientale, Naples, Italy; M.A.
 Jawaharlal Nehru University, New Delhi, India; B.A.
 Calcutta, India.

-Recent articles include essays on body markings in India, worshipper figures in Buddhist art, and the famous Indian ivory figurine found in Pompeii, Italy.
-She has written the bibliographic essay on Hindu iconography for Oxford Bibliographies Online (OUP) and continues to update the text periodically.
-She recently wrote about the iconography of the earliest surviving sculpture of Saraswati, the goddess of learning.
+Recent articles include essays on body markings in India, worshipper figures in Buddhist art, the earliest surviving sculpture of Saraswati, the goddess of learning, and the famous Indian ivory figurine found in Pompeii, Italy.
+I wrote the bibliographic essay on Hindu iconography for Oxford Bibliographies Online (OUP) and continue to update the text periodically.

 Professional associations membership